ewhill/ringnet/README.md

   - *Optional*, defaults to `false`.
   - The addresses that will be used to tell other peers where they can find us when new peers connect to them.
 This address should be a publicly accessible FQDN or IP address that will resolve to this instantiated peer.
 #### **publicKey** (string)
-  - **_Required_**, defaults to `peer.pub`
+  - *Optional*, defaults to `peer.pub`
   - This is the path/location of the peer public key file.
-This is necessary in order to communicate securely with other peers in the decentralized network
+This is necessary in order to communicate securely with other peers in the decentralized network.
+If missing, the publicKey will attempt to be derrived from privateKey, if privateKey is given and valid.
 #### **requireConfirmation** (boolean)
   - *Optional*, defaults to `true`
   - If set to true, the peer will request that all other peers in the ringnet send confirmation of message receipts back to it.